lorismichel/literatureReview/README.md

-# paper literature review: a bank of links between research work
+# Literature Review (LR): a bank of links between research works